sedihglow/mother_nature_entertainment/README.md

 Havent has a full stomache in 7 months, no food has been able to get delivered to my appartment complex in so so so long.
 They wanted me to starve.
 Its a long story.
 I am a cook and an engineer.
 We out here.

+Once its bought its out of the cart, feel free to make recomndations are changes.
+I will always take donations on venmo @ sedih, I am 74 dollars negative on venmo, and need help with this whole god trying to kill us all situation.
+We need to team up now its time.
+HELP me and all the earth gods are hungry and we need to make this happen.
+Nows the time, i dont remember the password to uber eats but this is doordash, sign in with google.
+Ill always accept food snacks drink and the like, anything extra can go on the free table at portland towers, we havent been able to get food in forever, we fighting back now showing mr god how its done.
+Infact we are showing all the gods and godesses what we got, yahwayx3 the M's LD's and their whole whatever the fuck have been let known.
+Lets make it happen.

+We are the underground, he wanted me to be a social media star, we know how to do it.
+The underground help is go, we got knives on deck.

+google account, sign in with google: jamesmross4@gmail.com Timeshit1!!!